boulder-on/JPassport/README.md

 for JNA in simple applications.

 As part of the Foreign Linker API a tool called [JExtract](https://github.com/openjdk/panama-foreign/blob/foreign-jextract/doc/panama_jextract.md) is available.
 Given a header file JExtract will build the classes needed to access a C library.
-The main differences with JPassport and JExtract are:

-* JExtract requires a header file, JPassport does not.
-* JExtract requires you to convert Java objects to MemoryAddress objects manually
-  * JPassport will handle many conversions for you.
-  * You can define interface methods to work with MemoryAddress objects and then do all of the memory management yourself.
-* JExtract writes .java files for you to include in your codebase
-  * JPassport can build classes at run time (there can be a time penalty of a few seconds, but the code for this is more compact and easy to work with)
-  * JPassport can write .java also for you to include in your codebase

-Which tool is right for you will greatly depend on your situation.
+If you have a large header file then JExtract is likely an easier tool for you to use if you don't already have interfaces defined for JNA.

-The Foreign Linker API is still an incubator at this time and Java 16 at least is required to use this library.
+At least [Java Panama EA-17](https://jdk.java.net/panama/) is required to use this library.

-Since the Foreign Linker is in incubator you can think of this project as a proof of concept at this time.
+The Foreign Linker API is still an incubator, so you can think of this project as a proof of concept at this time.

 # Getting Started